This is a 2 part series that is continued from Minister’s Mansion, Kanthalloor-An Overview

 Several endemic species of flora grow in the forests of this region.
 The Neelakurinji flower blossoms once in 12 years and drapes the entire landscape in its burst of blue.
 Last seen in 2006, this year is the lucky 12th year, when the hills will be set ablaze with this phenomenon between August and October 2018.
 This is also a great time to visit Kanthalloor for the rest of the fruits, so do not miss this if you are interested.

-As for fauna, the important animals that are know to inhabit these sanctuaries are the Indian gaur, Malabar squirrel, loris, elephant, tiger, leopard, various kinds of deer, common langur and the endangered Nilgiri Tahr that hides away in the safety of the higher slopes of the Ervaikulam park.
-This park was closed to public when we visited in mid April and the sign board cited the ‘calving season’ as the reason.
+As for fauna, the important animals that are known to inhabit these sanctuaries are the Indian gaur, Malabar squirrel, loris, elephant, tiger, leopard, various kinds of deer, common langur and the endangered Nilgiri Tahr that hides away in the safety of the higher slopes of the Ervaikulam park.
+This park was closed to public when we visited in mid April and the sign board cited the ‘calving season’ as the reason (probably meaning aggressive mothers).

 The Chinnar forest is also the natural habitat of the Indian star tortoise and there is a sanctuary where rescued tortoises are released into and monitored for their safety.
 We were told that the sanctuary was not open to public.